 This curried parsnip soup is moderately spiced, enough to shake up the taste buds and it has a little kick of ginger, just in case the spices aren't enough.
 I used medium curry powder, so if you want to give this to the kids you may want to use mild curry powder.

-How to Make Curried Parsnip Soup
+🔪How To Make Curried Parsnip Soup

 - Potatoes - to get a creamy soup without the cream I add a potato, make sure the potato is a floury variety, the starch released in cooking will result in a creamy soup.

-How to Make Parsnip Crisps
+🔪 How To Make Homemade Parsnip Crisps

 - Place the strips of parsnip on parchment paper, brush each side with oil then sprinkle with sea salt.